AnalyticsAutomated/analytics_automated/docs/the_UI.rst

 .. image:: job.png

 **Name**: A useful name for the job.
 Users will use this when submitting data to the API

-**Runnable**: Whether the user can call this job (**NOT YET IMPLEMENTED**)
+**Runnable**: Whether the user can POST data and run this job

 Validators
 ^^^^^^^^^^

 You can set one or more data validators for the jobs.
-Regular expressions will examine the contents of the incoming file of data to ensure that you they match.

-**Validation Type**: This is the type of validation the incoming data must pass in the :ref:`advanced_uses` tutorial we'll show you how to add custom validators to this dropdown. **NOTE THAT BY DEFAULT ONLY REGULAR EXPRESSION VALIDATION IS SUPPORTED**

-**Re String**: If you selected 'Regular Expression' validation then you need to provide a valid python regular expression.
+Validators are blocks of code that parse the incoming datafile and verify it is the kind of data the validator checks for.
+You are free to write your own validators.

+**Validation Type**: Every public function in validators.py is available as an option

 Steps
 ^^^^^